 This time of year can be tough for all of us based in the UK.
 With the tendency for wet weather and muddy trails it’s not difficult to get downhearted about riding during these winter months.
 There is some consolation though in that we can ride our bikes year round, our trails are not buried under snow for 3 months of the year, nor are our summers so blistering hot to keep us indoors or in the shade.

 With some good riding habits it is possible to ride through the winter and arrive in the spring feeling fit and with riding skills honed for a summer of adventures.
-Here are some tips that our Mountain Biking Product Manager Matt Cain have picked up over the years riding year-round:
+Here are some tips to keep your wheels moving:

 1. Make it Fun

 Make sure that every time you get out on your bike that you enjoy yourself.
 Unless you are a pro or have serious fitness goals then this is not the time for all-day suffer-fests.
-Instead design a fun route, head out with some good riding buddies and plan for a mid-ride butty or post-ride ale.
+Take note from nature – plan a shorter ride that fits into a shorter day.
+Prioritise fun and plan in a mid-ride butty or post-ride pub visit to warm up!

 Photo by Lighttrapper Photography